Is financial assistance available?

 Do I need to have experience in film/video production to apply to the program?

-No you do not.
-While some previous experience in media production is certainly helpful, we are primarily interested in students who bring a variety of experiences and a passion for storytelling to the program.
+No. While some previous experience in media production is certainly helpful, we are primarily interested in students who bring a variety of experiences and a passion for storytelling to the program.
 Thus, our students have come from backgrounds as varied as field biology, history, sociology and environmental science… and many have never touched a camera or used an editing program.

 We are looking for you to provide deeper insight into your academic and professional background, what draws you to visual storytelling, what you hope to learn in the program, and what your filmmaking goals are.
 In short, tell us your story and tell us about the stories you hope to tell as a filmmaker.

 Who better to answer some of your questions than students?
 Check out DFP student responses to Program FAQs.